 \section{Causal hypothesis testing}

 A canonical approach in causal inference is to formulate different hypotheses on the cause–effect relations and test them against each other.
 This technique is typically used when there is some knowledge of the characteristic of the phenomenon that is being tested.
-The complete search-space of directed graphs between events grows exponentially.
+The complete search space of directed graphs between events grows exponentially.
 An exhaustive example of 3 variable causal relations is shown in Fig.~[\ref{fig:3vci}].
-In causal hypothesis testing~(CHT) a subset of these graphs are considered as the set of hypothesis being tested against each others.
-For the example, in Fig.~[\ref{fig:3vci}], we can consider, two hypothesis (shaded in green): \begin{itemize} \item A causes B, C is independent \item A causes C, B is independent. \end{itemize}
+In causal hypothesis testing~(CHT) a subset of these graphs is considered as the set of hypotheses being tested against each other.
+For example, in Fig.~[\ref{fig:3vci}], we can consider, two hypotheses (shaded in green): \begin{itemize}[nolistsep,noitemsep] \item A causes B, C is independent \item A causes C, B is independent. \end{itemize}